Bikers bid goodbye to 7 motorcyclists killed in crash

 “It’s a positive thing for bikers.
 And if anything, bikers need something positive,” Gary Judkins said.

-Authorities identified the dead as Michael Ferazzi, 62, of Contoocook, New Hampshire; Albert Mazza, 49, of Lee, New Hampshire; Desma Oakes, 42, of Concord, New Hampshire; Aaron Perry, 45, of Farmington, New Hampshire; Daniel Pereira, 58, of Riverside, Rhode Island; and Joanne and Edward Corr, both 58, of Lakeville, Massachusetts.
+Authorities identified the dead as Michael Ferazzi, 62, of Contoocook, New Hampshire; Albert Mazza Jr., 59, of Lee, New Hampshire; Desma Oakes, 42, of Concord, New Hampshire; Aaron Perry, 45, of Farmington, New Hampshire; Daniel Pereira, 58, of Riverside, Rhode Island; and Jo-Ann and Edward Corr, both 58, of Lakeville, Massachusetts.

+One person injured in the wreck remained hospitalized in stable condition.
+Relatives of all but one of the victims could not be reached for comment or their numbers were not listed.
+The state attorney general’s office said the Ferazzi family had asked that reporters not contact them.

+Mazza Jr.’s family described the former Marine and father of two as a quiet, self-starter who fell in love with motorcycles at an early age and always seemed to best anyone he competed against.
+When he got out of the Marines, he worked in the defense industry and then the construction business.
+Along with bikes, relatives said Mazza Jr. was passionate about judo and hunting when he was growing up.
+In the past two decades, his father Albert Mazza said he had very little contact with his son partly because he lives in Kenly, North Carolina.

 The tragedy left the close-knit motorcycle community in shock, with many remembering their own close calls on the road.

-Note: This story has been corrected to show that one of the victims is Jo-Ann Corr, not Joanne Corr, and Albert Mazza was 59, not 49.